 The core exam typically asks the student to select two questions from a list of three-five prepared by his/her Candidacy Exam Committee and to thoroughly respond to each question with an essay that meets the minimum of six double-spaced pages.
 Students are given a maximum of five hours to complete their responses.
-Books, notes, Internet access, or other electronic devices are not allowed to be used.
 The exam responses will be evaluated on the student's ability to answer the questions and provide substantive responses in an organized, clear, coherent manner.
 The Candidacy Committee grades the essays separately as Pass/Fail.